Summyj/Summyj.github.io/themes/next/README.md

 We welcome you to join the development of NexT.
 Please see [contributing document][contributing-document-url]. 🤗

-Also, we welcome Issue or PR to [official-plugins][official-plugins-url].
+Also, we welcome Issue or PR to our [official-plugins][official-plugins-url].

 ## Contributors